rayankermanshahani/ntsc-codec/notes.md

     - back porch (~1.6 µs); blanking period (0 IRE) after color burst to give receiver time to clamp its black level and retrace before active video starts
   - active video (~52.9 µs per line)
     - modulates instantaneous amplitude of composite signal to carry picture luminance (Y)
-- vertical blanking and vertical sync **(TODO: more indepth notes on this)**:
+- vertical blanking and vertical sync:
   - vertical blanking interval (VBI) occurs at end end of each field
   - VBI signal informs electron beam to return from bottom to top (ie. start a new field)
   - vertical blanking spans the ~45 lines (= 525 total - 480 visible) that are not used for picture data
+  - VBI pattern:
+    - 6 equalizing pulses before
+      - ~2.3 µs each
+      - come twice the normal line rate (every ~31.778 µs instead of 63.55 µs)
+      - "keep-alive" signals to horizontal sync circuits
-  - vertical sync pulses
+    - 3 vertical sync pulses
+      - broad high level pulses
+      - inverted from normal sync
+      - tells receiver to start new field
+    - 6 equalizing pulses after

 ### YIQ color model
 - luminance signal, luma (Y'):